pixi-loopkit/docs/docs/loops.md

 let kit = new LoopKit(".kit", {
     bgColor: "#fafafa",
     onFrame: (g, frame) => {
+        // center the square
         [rect.x, rect.y] = [kit.width / 2, kit.height / 2];

-        // instead of incrementing the angle ad infinitum, we are
+        // Instead of incrementing the angle ad infinitum, we are
         // deterministically setting it to go from (0..1) * 90
-        // which means it will go from 0 to 90. exactly what we want rect.angle = frame * 90;
+        // which means it will go from 0 to 90.
+Exactly what we want! rect.angle = frame * 90;
     },
 });